GoogleCloudPlatform/functions-framework-nodejs/README.md

 machine using the `gcloud` command-line tool.
 [Check out the Cloud Functions quickstart](https://cloud.google.com/functions/docs/quickstart).

+## Cloud Run/Cloud Run on GKE

+Once you've written your function, added the Functions Framework and updated your `start` script in `package.json`, all that's left is to create a container image.
+[Check out the Cloud Run quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) for Node.js to create a container image and deploy it to Cloud Run.
+You'll write a `Dockerfile` when you build your container.
+This `Dockerfile` allows you to specify exactly what goes into your container (including custom binaries, a specific operating system, and more).

+If you want even more control over the environment, you can [deploy your container image to Cloud Run on GKE](https://cloud.google.com/run/docs/quickstarts/prebuilt-deploy-gke).
+With Cloud Run on GKE, you can run your function on a GKE cluster, which gives you additional control over the environment (including use of GPU-based instances, longer timeouts and more).

 ## Container environments based on Knative

+Cloud Run and Cloud Run on GKE both implement the [Knative Serving API](https://www.knative.dev/docs/).
 The Functions Framework is designed to be compatible with Knative environments.
 Just build and deploy your container to a Knative environment.

 # Configure the Functions Framework